rockysnow7/rockysnow7.github.io/posts/math/agi.md

 ### The Utility Function

 The vagueness of the agent's description is both positive and daunting: the agent can do whatever you want, but you have to tell it what you want.
-[One idea](https://arxiv.org/abs/0812.4360) is to maximise the supervisor's compression ratio through exploration, which Juergen Schmidhuber claims would lead to the agent having subjective experiences.
+[One idea](https://arxiv.org/abs/0812.4360) is to maximise the first derivative of the supervisor's compression ratio through exploration.
 Schmidhuber explains the method of exploration in the paper linked, and I highly recommend you read it.

 Aside from being difficult, choosing a utility function [is also dangerous](https://intelligence.org/2016/12 /28/ai-alignment-why-its-hard-and-where-to-start/).
-A famous example of this is the Paperclip Maximiser, a thought experiment in which a superintelligent AI is told to maximise the number of paperclips in the world.
+A famous example of this is the Paperclip Maximiser, a thought experiment in which an AGI is told to maximise the number of paperclips in the world.
 Initially, this sounds harmless (if a little useless) - you may imagine that the agent would raise money to create factories dedicated to the production of paperclips, perhaps acting similarly to an entrepreneur.
-But the utility function (i.e. the number of paperclips) does not take into account the importance of human life;
-though the agent will not necessarily harm humans, it would do so if it helped to create paperclips.
+But the utility function (i.e. the number of paperclips) does not take into account the importance of human life; though the agent will not necessarily harm humans, it would do so if it helped to create paperclips.
 So, it isn't unreasonable to imagine it creating paperclips at the the cost of human civilisation, given enough power and intelligence.

 A proposed fix is [Asimov's Three Laws of Robotics](https://en.wikipedia.org/wiki/Three_Laws_of_Robotics), which state that: